ubidots/ubidots-arduino-yun/README.md

 Use the Arduino 1.6.5 version or newer with the Arduino YÚN.
 </aside>

 **Note:** The library will create a new Ubidots Device named **"YUN"**.
-If you desire assign a different device name or label, you can add the add in the `setup` of your code the following lines:
+If you desire to assign a different device name or label, you can add it the add in the `setup` of your code the following lines:

 * To change the Device Name: